EOSIO/spec-repo/esr_enhanced_token.md

 should treat it like a local account.

 `token_account` has a size prefix to aid future extensions of `token_account_variant`.
-Extensions to `token_account_variant` are reserved for future ESLs.
+Extensions to `token_account_variant` are reserved for future ESRs.

 ### Memo replacement